Bengrezza/EventTrackerProject/README.md

 ### Lessons learned:

-This project helped me better grasp the capabilities of REST API by allowing me to better learn how to:
+This project helped me grasp the capabilities of REST API and allowed me to learn how to:

 -   Create a JPA Project

     -   Create a Java entity class POJO(Plain Old Java Object) that models your database table.
     -   Map your POJO using JPA.

--   Configure a Spring Boot app to publish a REST API.
+-   Configure a Spring Boot application that published a REST API.
     -   Use Spring REST annotations.
     -   Use Spring Data JPA to perform all CRUD operations.
     -   Send and receive JSON.